 Galectins are a class of proteins that are made by many cells in the body, but predominantly in cells of the immune system.
-As a group, these proteins are able to bind to sugar molecules that are part of other proteins, glycoproteins, in and on the cells of our body.
-Galectin proteins act as a kind of molecular glue, bringing together molecules that have sugars on them.
-Galectin proteins, in particular galectin-3, are known to be markedly increased in a number of important diseases including inflammatory diseases, scarring of organs (e.g. liver, lung, kidney, and heart) and cancers of many kinds.
-The increase in galectin protein promotes the disease and is detrimental to the patient.
+As a group, these proteins are able to bind to sugar molecules that are attached to other proteins, called glycoproteins that are responsible for various functions within the body, most notably inflammation and fibrosis.
+Galectins, in particular galectin-3, act as a molecular glue, bringing together molecules that have sugars on them.
+Galectin-3, is known to be markedly increased in a number of important diseases including inflammatory diseases leading to organs scarring (e.g. liver, lung, kidney, and heart) and cancers.
+The increase in galectin-3 , by creating the so-called galectin-3 fibrosome, promotes the progression of multiple diseases.
 Published data substantiating the importance of galectin-3 in the fibrotic process arises from gene knockout experiments in animal studies.
-Mice genetically altered to eliminate the galectin-3 gene, and thus unable to produce galectin-3, are incapable of developing liver fibrosis in response to toxic insult to the liver and in fatty liver disease as well as development of fibrosis in other tissues.
+For instance, mice genetically altered to eliminate the galectin-3 gene, and thus unable to produce galectin-3, do not develop liver fibrosis in response to toxic insult to the liver.